-Dive into a new age of data resilience and compute performance coupled with maximum efficiencies
+Dive into the new age of Data Resilience, Compute Performance coupled with maximum Efficiencies

 Artificial Intelligence as a Service (AIaaS)

 Artificial intelligence as a service (AIaaS) refers to out-of-box AI services rendered by ADACEN to potential subscribers.
 AI refers to a paradigm where computer systems perform human-like tasks by reasoning, picking up cues from past experiences, learning, and solving problems.
 Broadly, disparate technologies such as machine learning (ML), natural language processing (NLP), computer vision, and robotics are referred to under AI.

 Like ADACEN's backup as a service (BaaS), and infrastructure as a service (IaaS), ADACEN's AIaaS provides a complete ‘as a service’ package that ADACEN hosts.
 This is a very cost-effective and reliable alternative to software developed by a client's in-house team.
 As such, AI becomes accessible to everyone in the corporate ecosystem.

 With ADACEN's AIaaS, end users can harness the capabilities of AI through application programming interfaces (APIs) and tools without having to write any complex codes.
 Like any other ‘as a service’ solution, AIaaS uses cloud computing models effectively to leverage AI.
 It adds substantial flexibility in overall organizational operations and enhances efficiency, thereby driving productivity levels.
 AIaaS is highly dynamic and adaptable.
 It is primarily effective in optimizing the outcomes of big data analytics projects.
 These readily available AI services allow companies to extract the key benefits of AI without making huge capital investments (or even bearing the related risks) to build and execute their cloud platforms.